Volkswagen Tiguan Allspace (2018-2024) Review

 The two rearmost seats are too cramped for that.
 It’s okay if you look upon the car as a five-seater with the ability to carry an extra two (very small) folks for short distances in emergencies, but if you regularly need to use all the pews, there are several rivals that’ll suit you better.

 Secondly, it’s expensive.
-Look at the car’s lengthy list of talents, and it’s tricky to spot anything tangible that the Allspace gives you that you don’t get from a Skoda Kodiaq or SEAT Tarraco (which are pretty much the same car underneath), yet it costs several thousand pounds more.
+Look at the car’s lengthy list of talents, and it’s tricky to spot anything tangible that the Allspace gives you that you don’t get from a Skoda Kodiaq or the also retired SEAT Tarraco (which are pretty much the same car underneath), yet it costs several thousand pounds more.
 That’s why it can’t be our pick of the class, but if you like what you see and you’re prepared to pay handsomely for it, you’ll be getting a really good car.

 Looking for a used car for sale?
 We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of Volkswagen Tiguan Allspace cars for sale.
+Looking for the newer version?
+Check out our Volkswagen Tayron review.

 Is the Volkswagen Tiguan Allspace right for you?